Program overview

 • Childcare Centre Educator: Work in licensed childcare facilities, providing care and education to children from infancy to preschool age.

-• Before- and After-School Program Coordinator: Manage programs that provide care and educational activities for school-age children outside of regular school hours.
+• Before- and After-School Program Coordinator: Manage programs that offer care and educational activities for school-age children outside of regular school hours.

 • Literacy and Parenting Program Facilitator: Lead programs that help parents develop skills to support their children's literacy and overall development.